Stan Musial Veterans Memorial Bridge

-The Stan Musial Veterans Memorial Bridge (known as the New Mississippi River Bridge until its formal naming in 2013 and informally known as the "Stan Span") is a bridge across the Mississippi River in the United States between St. Clair County, Illinois, and the city of St. Louis, Missouri.
+The Stan Musial Veterans Memorial Bridge (informally known as the "Stan Span") is a bridge across the Mississippi River in the United States between St. Clair County, Illinois, and the city of St. Louis, Missouri.
 Built between April 19, 2010, and July 2013, the bridge opened on February 9, 2014.
 The cable-stayed bridge has a main span of 1,500 ft.

 Features

 The main span of the bridge is 1500 ft in length, part of a total span of 2803 ft.
 It is 86 ft wide.
 Cables stretch from the bridge deck to the tops of two A-shaped towers, which reach 435 ft above I-70.
 The new bridge's main span is supported by 1000 mi of 0.6 in stay-cable strand, enough for nearly two round trips from St. Louis to Chicago.
 Nearly 15,000 tons of structural steel are used, along with 8,600 tons of reinforcing steel.
 Some 90600 yd3 of concrete are in the foundation, deck slab, and towers.
 At its completion, the bridge was the third-longest cable-stayed bridge in the United States.